Apple Maggot is a Regulated Pest

 Apple maggot must be controlled in the adult stage prior to the deposition of eggs in fruit, therefore, contact insecticides are required for good crop protection.
 If an orchard is threatened by apple maggot insecticide applications are recommended starting 7 to 10 days after adults are predicted to emerge from the soil.
 A predictive model of adult apple maggot emergence is available on the WSU Decision Aid System.
 Apple maggot control in organic orchards can be very challenging as there are very few approved insecticides to this control of this pest.

-The recommendations above are based on a combination of information from states in the eastern US where apple maggot is native and from western states where apple maggot is established.
+The recommendations below are based on a combination of information from states in the eastern US where apple maggot is native and from western states where apple maggot is established.
 Some insecticides provide only suppression activity.

 Use pesticides with care.
 Apply them only to plants, animals, or sites listed on the labels.
 When mixing and applying pesticides, follow all label precautions to protect yourself and others around you.
 It is a violation of the law to disregard label directions.
 If pesticides are spilled on skin or clothing, remove clothing and wash skin thoroughly.
 Store pesticides in their original containers and keep them out of the reach of children, pets, and livestock.

 YOU ARE REQUIRED BY LAW TO FOLLOW THE LABEL.
 It is a legal document.
 Always read the label before using any pesticide.
 You, the grower, are responsible for safe pesticide use.
 Trade (brand) names are provided for your reference only.
 No discrimination is intended, and other pesticides with the same active ingredient may be suitable.
 No endorsement is implied.

 Tree Fruit Research & Extension Center, Wenatchee, WA

 firstname.lastname@example.org, (509) 663-8181